 Family Tax Benefit (FTB) Part A and child support

-Child support payments and FTB Part A are closely linked.
-Any child support payments you make or receive may affect the amount of FTB you receive.
+There is a close link between child support payments and FTB.
+Any child support you pay or receive may affect the amount of FTB you receive.

-If care arrangements change for your child, we may review your child support and FTB.
+If care arrangements change for your child, we may need to change your:

 - you collect child support privately

 - we collect and transfer it for you, or

 You may need to give us evidence to support the change in circumstances.
 You can complete the details of your child’s care arrangements form to give us information about your child’s care arrangements.